-Let’s start by saying that video editing features are solely available in the Google Photos app.
-Which means that you won’t be able to apply changes like stabilization, rotation or cuts to videos in Google Photos for Web.
+Yes, it does.
+At the moment, it has 5 different sections with different tools.
+Let’s start by saying that video editing features are solely available in the Google Photos app for Android and iOS.
+This means that you won’t be able to apply changes like stabilization, rotation, or filters to videos in Google Photos for Web.

 So, the options you have at your disposal are, as said above, the following: